Welcome

 They can illuminate conflicts and reduces misunderstandings.

-They can reduce unnecessary and unwanted tests and treatments so should improve safety so should reduce cost of care.
+They can reduce unnecessary and unwanted tests and treatments and so should improve safety and reduce cost.

 Rationale